Signs You May Need Gutter Guards

 - Brush guards are made of large brush bristles that partially obstruct your gutters, stopping debris and allowing water to pass through.
 On average, you can expect to pay $4.01 per linear foot for brush guards.

-- Foam guards are lightweight and easy to install.
-With this type of guard, debris lands on the foam instead of in your gutter.
-Foam guards cost around $2.44 per linear foot.
+- Foam guards are light and easy to install.
+The foam collects debris and keeps it out of your gutter.
+Foam guards cost roughly $2.44 per linear foot.

-- Screen guards have large holes that allow water to pass through while stopping debris.
-On average, you can expect to pay $3.69 per linear foot for screen guards.
+- Screen guards have large holes that let water through while stopping debris.
+On average, you can expect to spend $3.69 per linear foot for screen guards.

 - Mesh guards stop debris but let water through.
 Mesh guards have even smaller holes than screen guards.
-They're durable and allow debris to slide off as opposed to sitting on top of your gutters.
-On average, you can expect to pay $3.59 per linear foot for mesh guards.
+They're durable and allow debris to slide off rather than sitting on top of the gutters.
+On average, you can expect to spend $3.59 per linear foot for mesh guards.

-- Surface tension guards, sometimes called reverse curve guards, use surface tension to let debris slide off while water flows through into the gutter.
+- Surface tension guards, sometimes called reverse curve guards, use surface tension to encourage debris to slide off while water flows into the gutter.
 They are normally visible from the ground.
-Surface tension guards cost roughly $2.74 per linear foot.
+Surface tension guards cost around $2.74 per linear foot.